sashacsy/arca-docs/docs/how-to/batch-operations/create.md

 * a **config YAML** file that specifies your task type and all options related to that task
 * a directory of **media files** (please see [this section](!!!) if ingesting metadata records without media)

 The Arca Office has prepared templates for the first two items in this list.
-Templates are linked in the next section.
+Visit the [Templates page](/arca-docs/how-to/batch-operations/templates) for more detail on how to download and work with them.

 Please note there are different templates for **single objects** (e.g., photographs, documents) and **paged content** (e.g., book pages, newspaper issues).